 I still feel it.
 I’ll likely always feel it.
 I can imagine it’ll rest endlessly somewhere in the back of my mind, somewhere I cannot ever reach.
 I’ll never have the satisfaction of grasping it with my fingers and digging it out, bit by bit.
 But now, more than ever before, I feel like I can handle it, ignore it, or at the very least, endure it.
 I’ve reached a place where, all bad things aside, I am happy.
 I have made it so far.
 I am surrounded by people who love me unconditionally, I can see a future for myself, and even though it creeps up whenever the hour gets late and I remain awake, I now know I can rise the next morning and live another day.
 There is people to talk to, places to escape to, and fresh air to breathe.
 Just take a walk.

 With every passing moment, my heart beats faster and faster.
 I feel my throat closing, causing my breathing to grow laboured.
 Warmth washes over my body in waves and sweat beads under my arms.
 The sounds of the hallway blur together into one thunderous symphony.
 Before I can register what I’m doing, my legs are bringing me to standing and carrying me down the hallway.
 Nora* and Alex* say nothing as I pass; I can imagine they are too busy wrapped in each other’s arms.
 I feel tears ready to emerge as my breathing evolves into hyperventilation.
-The doors ahead of me seems so far away, but I reach it quickly and throw them open.
+The doors ahead of me seem so far away, but I reach them quickly and throw them open.
 The world falls silent as the doors slowly creep closed behind me, as if I’ve gone deaf.
 I take a second — calculating my next move.
 Again, my legs seem to decide for me; I am moving once more.
 The autumn wind introduces itself to my bare arms as I travel through another set of doors.
 Our lunch hour is running out, so I cannot go far.
 My mind somehow retrieves a memory from years ago.
 There is a place close by where I can sit and calm down, and I begin my journey towards it.
 The ‘crunch’ of the fallen leaves beneath my shoes fills my ears, and soon enough, I can see my destination.
 A quick sprint across the street leads me to a patch of greenery between a fence and a forest, where a rock juts out of the ground.
 I sink downwards until my jeans meet cold stone, while my backpack slides off my shoulders and onto the grass.
 My heartbeat gradually returns to normal along with my breathing as I welcome fresh air into my lungs and release the suffocating air from inside.

 The indoors are not my friend.
 I am being smothered every second I spend trapped between four walls.
 Being outside, where the air grows colder every day, I am reminded that I am alive.
 I feel like I can breathe.
 The goosebumps that travel up my arms feel welcoming compared to the numbing claustrophobia I experience when stuck within my house or the school.
 So, naturally, the only place indoors where I feel as collected as being outside is the skating rink.
 I feel drawn to it.
 This is why I am now spending my precious lunch hour and part of my spare by myself, skating laps around the Walter Baker arena.